amida-tech/blue-button/docs/sections/procedures.md

 ####Notes
-- Name, code, and code_system_name can come from act, procedure or observation. are optional in the spec.
+- Name, code, and code_system_name can come from act, procedure or observation.
-- Where name and code is coming is not preserved.
 - All "MAY" fields are ignored
 - All text fields are ignored